AdamBoley/Project-Beergate/README.md

 - If a user attempts to submit a duplicate review - i.e same author and same beer name, an error is thrown.
 Need something to handle this - done thanks to move to display by primary key
 - It does appear that when uploading a post from the site that a slug is not automatically generated - no longer an issue as slug removed
 - Find fix to the problem on images not uploading - use cloudinary image upload(https://cloudinary.com/documentation/django_image_and_video_upload) - fixed and documented
+- implement functionality to allow users to update, and delete their posts - both done, full CRUD functionality

 To do: